1css/Shopping-Cart/README.md

 # Shopping Cart Project

-This is a full-stack shopping cart project with a React frontend and a Node.js backend.
+This is a full-stack shopping cart project with a React (Vite) frontend and a Node.js backend.

 ## Installation